raspishake/stationcount/README.md

 # stationcount
 Time series graphs of currently active stations (and all-time active stations) in the Raspberry Shake network.
+This graph was created with the help of Malcolm Maclean ([@d3noob](https://twitter.com/d3noob) on Twitter) who originally created it to track the growth of the network.

 ![Example plot](img/online.png)